In Your House 4: Aftermath

 Bret Hart ended up defeating Diesel to win the WWF Championship a month later in the main event of the 1995 Survivor Series.
 The title loss led to Diesel's character gaining more of an edge, and attitude, teasing his eventual heel turn.
 After his disqualification victory over Diesel, the British Bulldog got the first title match against the new champion, losing to Bret Hart at In Your House 5.
 After his brief run with the Intercontinental championship, Dean Douglas was moved out of the championship picture, relegating him to mid-card storylines before he left the WWF by the end of 1995.
-The night after the event was the Debut of Ninja Ranger Avatar.

 The Diesel vs British Bulldog main event was very poorly received, it also angered Vince McMahon (who was doing commentary) to the point that he reportedly threw his headset off after the match and the pay-per-view had finished and yelled "horrible, fucking horrible!" at Diesel in the ring and stormed to the back and launched a verbal tirade at producer Bruce Prichard.
 Bulldog as soon as he got backstage after the match immediately apologised to agents and producers for how bad the match was.
 Years later, Kevin Nash said that this was a sign his time in the company was coming to an end.